why is my push lawnmower not cutting evenly?

 Are the wheel bearings worn?

-Go around you mower and push and pull on the wheels.
+Go around your mower and push and pull on the wheels.
 Is there any play?
 The wheels should spin but not move inwards or out.
 If this is an issue you will need to pull off the offending wheel and replace the bearing or bearings.
 Below is a video on how to do that.

 Is the blade damaged or bent?

-It was always a bit harder for me with my worker’s mowers and they usually swore black and blue “honestly I never hit anything”.
-But at the end of the day blades don’t bend themselves.
+It was always a bit harder for me with my worker’s mowers and they usually swore black and blue “Honestly I never hit anything”.
+But at the end of the day, blades don’t bend themselves.

 If you do not know if your mower is a two-stroke the easiest way to tell is to look for the dipstick.
 Two strokes don’t have them as the oil is mixed in with the fuel.

 Once you can see the blade then make a mark on the inside of the mower body to mark when the end of the blade sits.
 Now turn the blade a full circle.
-Does the other side of the blade sit in the same place.
+Does the other side of the blade sit in the same place?
 It should.

 If your blade fails this test then it may be bent.
 You will need to pull the blade off.